Octopus Deploy

 Supporting designers—Improving productivity

 The new component library proved a success with 100% adoption across the design team.
-This included a massive reduction in detached components.
+This included an overall reduction in detached components.

 As part of the ongoing support, I designed a series of fully templated screens that allowed for rapid development of prototypes, further reducing design time.
 The screens used a layered scaffold template that guided designers on where components could only exist to meet consistency rules in the front-end code.